-b.
-EiF + 6 years for medical devices as defined in Directive 93/42/EEC or in the classification rule 21 set in Annex VIII to Regulation (EU) 2017/745.
-C. EiF + 4 years for 'rinse-off' cosmetic products (as defined in Regulation (EC) No 1223/2009) not already included in paragraph 6(a). d.
+Designation of the substance, of the group of substances or of the mixture Conditions of restriction c.
+EiF + 4 years for 'rinse-off' cosmetic products (as defined in Regulation (EC) No 1223/2009) not already included in paragraph 6(a). d.
 EiF + [5/8] years for the encapsulation of fragrances in detergents (as defined in Regulation (EC) No 648/2004), cosmetic products (as defined in Regulation (EC) No 1223/2009) or other mixtures. e.
 EiF + 5 years for detergents (as defined in Regulation (EC) No 648/2004), waxes, polishes and air care products not already included in paragraphs 6(a) or 6(d). f.
 EiF + 5 years for fertilising products not regulated in the EU as fertilising products under Regulation (EC) No 2019/1009 that do not meet the requirements for biodegradability contained in that Regulation. g.
 EiF + 8 years for plant protection products as defined in Regulation (EC) No 1107/2009 and biocides as defined in Regulation (EU) 528/2012. h.
 EiF + 5 years for other agricultural and horticultural uses including seed treatments. i.
-EiF + 6 years for 'leave-on' cosmetic products (as defined in Regulation (EC) No 1223/2009). j .
+EiF + 6 years for 'leave-on' cosmetic products (as defined in Regulation (EC) No 1223/2009). j.
 [Either i.
-EiF + 3 years for granular infill used on synthetic sports surfaces (if 4(h) retained - OPTION A ) or, ii.
-EiF + 6 years for granular infill used on synthetic sports surfaces (if 4(h) not retained- OPTION B )] contai of par applic (IFU) by oth avoid [EiF + 24 months] any supplier of a substance or mixture ning a microplastic derogated from paragraph 1 on the basis agraphs 4(a), 4(b), 4(d), 4(e) or 5 shall ensure that, where able, either the label and/or SDS and/or 'instructions for use' and/or 'package leaflet' provides, in addition to that required her relevant legislation, any relevant instructions for use to releases of microplastic to the environment, including at the life-cycle stage. structions shall be clearly visible, legible and indelible. ctions may be in the form of pictograms.
+EiF + 3 years for granular infill used on synthetic sports surfaces (if $4(h)$ retained - OPTION A) or, ii.
+EiF + 6 years for granular infill used on synthetic sports surfaces (if $4(h)$ not retained - OPTION B)] 7.
+From [EiF + 24 months] any supplier 7 of a substance or mixture containing a microplastic derogated from paragraph 1 on the basis of paragraphs 4(a), 4(b), 4(d), 4(e) or 5 shall ensure that, where applicable, either the label and/or SDS and/or 'instructions for use' and/or 'package leaflet' provides, in addition to that required by other relevant legislation, any relevant instructions for use to avoid releases of microplastic to the environment, including at the waste life-cycle stage.

-&lt;sup>7 According to REACH definition in article 3(32), a supplier means "manufacturer, importer, downstream user or distributor placing on the market a substance, on its own or in a mixture, or a mixture".
+7 According to REACH definition in article 3(32), a supplier means "manufacturer, importer, downstream user or distributor placing on the market a substance, on its own or in a mixture, or a mixture".